-Figure 2-12 Cost Burden by Race
+Figure 2-14 Cost Burden by Race

 Notes: Cost burden is the ratio of housing costs to household income.
 For renters, housing cost is gross rent (contract rent plus utilities).
 For owners, housing cost is "select monthly owner costs", which includes mortgage payment, utilities, association fees, insurance, and real estate taxes.
 HUD defines cost-burdened households as those whose monthly housing costs exceed 30% of monthly income, while severely cost-burdened households are those whose monthly housing costs exceed 50% of monthly income.
 For the purposes of this graph, the "Hispanic or Latinx" racial/ethnic group represents those who identify as having Hispanic/Latinx ethnicity and may also be members of any racial group.
-All other racial categories on this graph represent those who identify with Hispanic/Latinx ethnicity.
+All other racial categories on this graph represent those who identify with that racial category and do not identify with Hispanic/Latinx ethnicity.
+Source: U.S. Department of Housing and Urban Development (HUD), Comprehensive Housing Affordability Strategy

-Source: U.S. Department of Housing and Urban Development (HUD), Comprehensive Housing Affordability Strategy (CHAS) ACS tabulation, 2013-2017 release
+Source: U.S. Department of Housing and Urban Development (HUD), Comprehensive Housing Affordability Strat (CHAS) ACS tabulation, 2013-2017 release

 As part of the Housing Element update, the City of Antioch includes programs within Chapter 7, Housing Goals, Policies, and Programs.
 The programs encourage the development of rental housing options affordable to lower income households, including Program 2.1.6.
 Housing for Extremely Low-Income Households, Program 2.1.7.
 Support Non-Profit Housing Sponsors, Program 2.1.9.
-Housing for Unhoused Populations and Resources for Individuals Experiencing Homelessness, and Program 3.1.4.
-Coordination with Agencies Serving the UnhousedHomeless Population.
+Housing and Resources for Individuals Experiencing Homelessness, and Program 3.1.4.
+Coordination with Agencies Serving the Homeless Population.
 These programs relate to ongoing outreach and coordination with non-profit housing developers and service providers to provide housing and services for ELI and VLI households to address cost burden within these groups.
 Chapter 7 also includes programs related to special needs housing that are intended to encourage the development of emergency, transitional, and supportive housing options which typically serve ELI and VLI households.

-HOUSING TYPE-AND, TENURE, OVERCROWDING
+HOUSING TYPE, TENURE, OVERCROWDING

-It is important to have a variety of housing types to meet the needs of a community today and in the future.
 In 2020, 77.7 percent of homes in Antioch were single-family detached, 4.7 percent were single-family attached, 4.1 percent were small multi-family (2-4 units), and 12.4 percent were medium or large multi-family (5+ units).
-Between 2010 and 2020, the number of single-family units increased more than multi-family units (see Figure 2-1213).
+Between 2010 and 2020, the number of single-family units increased more than multi-family units (see Figure 2-1315).
 Generally, in Antioch, the share of housing stock that is detached single-family homes is above that of other jurisdictions in the region.
-Most of the future development opportunitiesy areis on sites designated for multi-family and mixed use, which will lead to an increase the availability of multi-family units in Antioch.
+Most of the future development opportunities are on sites designated for multi-family and mixed use, which will lead to an increase the availability of multi-family units in Antioch.

-Figure 2-1213 Housing Type Trends
+Figure 2-1513 Housing Type Trends